The Divine Unity

 Arwinder: "He was the One.
 I saw all of them.
 I saw everybody."

-Arwinder replied that he had walked a complete circle around Shri Brahma and was sure that He had four heads.
-He then pointed at the tip of the hidden fourth crown (see above photo with slight tip of fourth crown showing) and said, "This is the other head.
-He has four heads and four hands."
+His father asked him how he knew that, to which his son described how he had walked a complete circle around Shri Brahma and was absolutely sure that He had four heads.
+He then delightfully pointed to the tip of the hidden fourth crown (see above photo with slight tip of fourth crown showing) and said: "This is the other head; He had four heads and four hands!"

-Question: "Did you see any women?'
+Question: "Did you see any women?”

 Arwinder: "Yeah."